Explorer¶

 - Selected time range exceeds 1 hour

-At this time, if you reselect a relative time range less than 1 hour, the refresh frequency will automatically revert to the previous configuration.
+In these cases, if you reselect a relative time range less than 1 hour, the refresh frequency will automatically revert to the last configuration.

 Note: All Explorers share one refresh configuration.